Cryptographic Specifications of CryptPeer

 {0,…,255}. - Byte string:

-- Unsigned integer: encoded in big-endian on a fixed size (generally 64 bits) when included in KDF inputs.
+- Unsigned integer: encoded deterministically when included in a KDF input.

 3.2 Operations